 Sleep training is the process of helping a baby fall asleep on his own.
 A sleep-trained baby can sleep through the night and can fall back to sleep after he awakens in the middle of the night all on their own.

-Now, sleep training doesn’t necessary means that the child sleeps in his own room.
-A sleep trained child can co-sleep or sleep in the same room as his parents.
-A well sleep trained child can fall asleep and stay asleep without other’s help even if he is sleeping on the same bed as his parents.
+Now, sleep training doesn’t necessarily mean that the child sleeps in his own room.
+A sleep-trained child can co-sleep or sleep in the same room as his parents.
+A sleep-trained child can fall asleep and stay asleep without other’s help even if he is sleeping on the same bed as his parents.

-If you want to know how to make your child sleep alone, check out this useful guide here.
+If you want to know how to make your child sleep alone, check out this useful article here.